Choosing a mattress

 In the summer, textile fibers feel the coolest around the neck, while solid foam feels the warmest.
 To benefit from this cooling effect, if you use a pillow made of solid memory foam, you could put on top of it a thin pillow filled with textile fibers.

 Pillows should have two or three cases, one over the other, especially those filled with shredded foam.
-At least two of them should be thick enough so you don't see what's underneath, through any one of them.
+At least two of them should be thick enough so you don't see what's underneath, through any single one of them.

 Solid memory foam